tylim88/Create-Prisma-App/README.md

 ### Port is Already Allocated Error

-👿 it is most likely you have another postgres installed and running with 5433 port.
+👿 it is most likely you have another program like postgres installed and running with 5433 port.
 😇 change `PSQL_PORT` variable in `./.config/xxx.env`, xxx is dev or test or prod.

 ## Architecture